Neilson Barnard/Getty Images

 Laurie Sparham via The Weinstein Co.

-Colin Firth in The King's Speech.
+The King's Speech.

 Colin Firth in The King's Speech.
 Laurie Sparham via The Weinstein Co.